Renting vs Buying a Modem and Router

-If you have broadband, you’re probably renting a modem or modem/router combo from your provider.
+If you have broadband, you’re probably renting a modem and router from your provider.
 But is the money worth the convenience?

-With rental fees from big ISPs like Comcast and Time Warner increasing by as much as 33% in the past year, many consumers are foregoing the monthly fee and buying their own modems.
-A modem that costs $150 pays for itself in a little over a year.
-After that, you stand to save $8–$10 per month for as long as the modem keeps ticking.
+With rental fees from big ISPs increasing by as much as 33% in recent years, many consumers are foregoing the monthly fee and buying their own modems.
+Equipment that costs $150 pays for itself in a little over a year.
+After that, you stand to save $8–$10 per month for as long as the hardware keeps ticking.

-…The catch is that buying a modem isn’t always the best decision.
-Depending on your situation, installing and maintaining your own modem might be more expensive and time-consuming than it’s worth.
+…The catch is that buying a modem and router isn’t always the best decision.
+Depending on your situation, installing and maintaining your own home network might be more expensive and time-consuming than it’s worth.

 In this guide we’ll lay out the facts and help you decide if you’re better off renting or buying the magic box that makes your Internet work.